 “Right-wing extremists frequently exploit cases of alleged group-based sexual abuse to promote anti-Muslim sentiment as well as related anti-government and anti-‘political correctness’ narratives."

-There is already a police system of recording 'Non-Crime Hate Incidents' against a person's name if they post comments on social media which fall foul of perceptions by one of the hundreds of police officers employed to trawl through the millions of posts on social media, that the words used could incite anti-
+There is already a police system of recording 'Non-Crime Hate Incidents' against a person's name if they post comments on social media which fall foul of perceptions by one of the hundreds of police officers employed to trawl through the millions of posts on social media, that the words used could incite anti-Muslim sentiments in readers.

-One victim of this system was Allison Pearson, who happens to be a well-known columnist on the Daily Telegraph.
-When she received a visit from two policemen on Remembrance Sunday morning, this caused an uproar.
-In her case the recording of the 'incident' was erased.
+One victim of this system was Allison Pearson, who is a well-known columnist on the Daily Telegraph.
+When she received a visit from two police officers on Remembrance Sunday morning, this caused an uproar.
+In her case, the recording of the 'incident' was erased.
 But for many others, less famous, this black mark against their names remains.
-It can lead to a criminal investigation, trial and conviction, under the existing 'Hate Laws', and there are people now in prison because of it.
+It can lead to a criminal investigation, trial, and conviction under the existing 'Hate Laws, ' and there are people now in prison because of it.
 Even if it does not develop into a prosecution, it can mean that a job application is refused.

 Tommy Robinson is in jail.
 He is also in solitary confinement, 'for his own protection', since there are many jihadist inmates in the prison he is in, and they want to kill him.
 His supporters say he has been targeted by the establishment for having denounced not only the child-rape gangs, and the deliberate failure by the local authorities and police to do anything to stop them, but also because he cited the passages in the Holy Koran used by the rapists to justify what they were doing – the same as those used by the terrorists of ISIS when they raped and reduced to sexual slavery the unfortunate Yazidi girls whom they had conquered.

-Other reasons include the weird love affair between the Left (including even feminists, gays and transgenders) and Islam, with Muslims presented as an 'oppressed racial (?) minority' and historic victims of Western 'white colonialism'.
+Other reasons include the weird love affair between the Left (including feminists, gays, and transgender people) and Islam, with Muslims presented as an 'oppressed racial minority' and historic victims of Western 'white colonialism'.

-Overpowering media hype depicts Tommy Robinson as a 'right-wing, racist thug'.
-He is always presented as the 'man who founded the English Defence League, a notorious haven for racist neo-Nazi types'.
-What they do not say is that while he founded and led the EDL to protest against the child-rape gangs, when he discovered it was being infiltrated by neofascist types such as members of the British National Party, he left it.
-He sees the problem as a conflict of cultures and belief systems.
-They wanted to turn it into a race war.
+The media frenzy around Tommy Robinson paints him as a 'right-wing, racist thug' - the man who founded the English Defence League (EDL), often described as a haven for neo-Nazis and racists.
+What’s rarely mentioned is that Robinson originally founded the EDL to protest against child-rape gangs.
+When he realised the group was being infiltrated by genuine far-right extremists, including members of the British National Party, he walked away.
+For Robinson, the issue was always one of culture and belief systems but others sought to twist it into a race war.

-Then, at the end of last year the world's richest man, with his enormous media reach, took issue with the prevailing media narrative on Tommy Robinson and with Farage's acceptance of it.
-Musk says Tommy Robinson is a political prisoner.
+Then, at the end of last year, the world’s richest man, with his vast media influence, challenged the prevailing narrative about Tommy Robinson, and criticized Farage for accepting it.
+Elon Musk has publicly stated that Tommy Robinson is a political prisoner.

-Perhaps they will find a route to appeal against these wrongs...
+Perhaps, through this renewed legal effort, they will find a way to appeal and address these injustices.

 William Dick